barryclark/jekyll-now/_posts/2016-07-29-how_my_aol_email_got_hacked.md

 I immediately changed my AOL password.
 Thankfully, my AOL password was different than any other password I use.
 A couple emails identical to the one I received were sent from my AOL to other AOL email addressed in my address book, but other than that, little damage was done.

 Oh, and yes, I still use AOL.
 That email address is old enough not only to vote, but also to drink.
-I don't pay for it, though.=
+I don't pay for it, though.